stackbit-projects/magical-iron-e6244/content/pages/index.md

-          the first 6 months, TipsyTigers will travel the world to host official launch parties in different key cities like London, Los Angeles, Singapore, Tokyo, etc. Enjoy the amazing hard seltzer while we market your NFT for the whole world to see. (where is the metaverse mentioned here?) we need to tell them.
+          the first 6 months, TipsyTigers will travel the world to host official launch parties in different key cities like London, Los Angeles, Singapore, Tokyo, etc. Enjoy the amazing hard seltzer while we market your NFT for the whole world to see.
         actions: []
         image_alt: lorem-ipsum
         media_position: left